yoshito-n-students/radial_menu_ros/README.md

 **~auto_select** (bool, default: false)
 * If true, the last pointed item will be autonomously selected.
 Close the menu before unpoint not to select.
-* Recommended rather than using select_button when the menu has submenus

 **~enable_button** (int, default: 1)
 * Button to keep enabling the menu